About the Department

 Department GPA Requirements

-To graduate, communication studies, journalism, and public relations students must maintain a cumulative grade-point average of 2.0 or higher in their major coursework.
+To graduate, communication management, journalism, and public relations students must maintain a cumulative grade-point average of 2.0 or higher in their major coursework.
 Any student participating in Department of Communication Studies cocurricular activities, forensics, or media production must maintain a 2.5 cumulative grade-point average.

 To prepare for their career opportunities, all students are required to complete a 3-unit communication internship prior to graduation.
 Graduates of these majors go on to careers such as:

-Communication Studies Careers
+Communication Management Careers

 - Communication training and development specialists